hyt0617/flexible-jekyll/_posts/2019-11-13-connect_local_cluster_in_vs_code.md

 kubectl apply -f /path/file
 ```

-* View kube config on cluster
+Now, we have to connect to the cluster on vs code, first we have to view kube config on cluster, there's some settings you need to generate the kubeconfig later, like certificate-authority-data/context cluster etc.

 ```
 kubectl config view --raw -o json
 ```

-* Add kube config in vs code, replace all the necessary fields in previous step
+Add kube config in vs code, replace all the necessary fields in previous step

 ```
 apiVersion: v1